Savefade/TubeRepair-PHP/README.md

 # About
 This backend is :
 - compatible with the classic iOS YouTube app and the App Store app (1.3+ has limited support atm).
-- easy to host.
+- easy to host. (compatible with free PHP hosting providers like 000webhost, awardspace)
--  TBA
--  TBA
+- made to use YouTube API V3 for video feeds and Invidious for playback

 # Setup requierements
 You need to have :